 After it is determined what kind of arrangement is beneficial, recovering drinkers can choose from:

+Residential (or inpatient) programs.
 Rehabs that offer residential or inpatient programs provide clients with a safe, supportive, and supervised environment that allows problem drinkers to focus on their addiction with minimal distractions.
-Clients may stay on site for anywhere from 30 days to three months or longer, depending on their needs and severity of their situation.
+Clients may stay on-site for anywhere from 30 days to three months or longer, depending on their needs and severity of their situation.
 Clients are typically supervised around the clock to ensure they get the care they need on all levels.
 Research supports that the longer someone stays in treatment, the better their chances are of achieving long-term recovery.

 Start Your Journey to Recovery Today